Free guide

 Our guide covers all you need to know about chlamydia felis in cats, including symptoms and how to treat an infection.

 Chlamydia felis, previously known as chlamydophila, is an infection in cats caused by a certain type of bacteria.
-Chlamydia felis infection is relatively common in cats – it is thought to be a cause of up to 30% of cases of chronic conjunctivitis.
+Chlamydia felis infection is relatively common in cats.
+It is thought to be a cause of up to 30% of cases of chronic conjunctivitis.
 Although cats of all ages can be infected, the disease is most commonly seen in kittens or where cats are kept in groups or housed together.

 The main symptom of a chlamydia felis infection in cats is conjunctivitis.
 You should look out for: